bagisto/bagisto-docs/src/advanced/common-pitfalls.md

 ### Database Versions

-Bagisto runs on MySQL 8.0, MariaDB 10.11 and, on the current development version, PostgreSQL 16; these are the versions CI tests.
+Bagisto runs on MySQL 8.0, MariaDB 10.11 and, on Bagisto 2.5, PostgreSQL 16; these are the versions CI tests.
 The `utf8mb4_unicode_ci` collation is recommended on MySQL and MariaDB for full Unicode support.

 ### PostgreSQL-only Failures